Lifestyle changes to help manage ulcerative colitis

 No drinking, no smoking

-FODMAPS are carbohydrates that are poorly absorbed in the intestines and fermented by gut bacteria, leading to bloating, gas, abdominal pain, or diarrhea.
-A low-FODMAP diet is usually associated with treating irritable bowel syndrome (IBS, not to be confused with IBD), but there is some evidence avoiding FODMAPs can help ease those IBD symptoms that mimic IBS, as well.
+FODMAPS are carbohydrates that are poorly absorbed in the intestines and fermented by gut bacteria.
+This leads to bloating, gas, abdominal pain, or diarrhea.
+A low-FODMAP diet is usually associated with treating irritable bowel syndrome (IBS, not to be confused with IBD).
+But there is some evidence avoiding FODMAPs can help ease IBD symptoms that are similar to those of IBS.

 FODMAP foods include: